Brightest Stars

 Mira’s 13-light-year-long tail

-In 2006, the Galaxy Evolution Explorer telescope obtained ultraviolet images of Mira that surprised scientists.
-They revealed a long comet-like tail of material trailing the star as it sped through ambient galactic gas.
-Mira moves through this space at about 290,000 miles per hour (130 km/s).
-The tail, about 13 light-years long, is composed of gases and dust released by Mira over the last 30,000 years.
+Mira’s tail is about 13 light-years long.
+It’s composed of gases and dust released by Mira over the last 30,000 years.
 The amount of gases and dust in Mira’s tail equal about 3,000 times the Earth’s mass.

-NASA’s Galaxy Evolution Explorer telescope acquired this image of Mira in 2006.
-Captured in ultraviolet wavelengths, the image shows a long tail of gas and dust shed by Mira.
+NASA released this image of Mira from its Galaxy Evolution Explorer space observatory in 2006.
+Captured at ultraviolet wavelengths, the image shows a long tail of gas and dust shed by Mira.
 The tail is some 13 light-years in length!
 That’s about 3 times the distance between our sun and the next-nearest stars.
 Mira itself is hidden from view in this image, in the clump of gas at the extreme right.
 Image via NASA/ JPL-Caltech.

 The position of Mira is RA: 02h 19m 21s, Dec: -02° 58′ 39″.